-Leaflet: information for the user
+Package Leaflet: Information for the User

-Epanutin 100 mg hard capsules
+Epanutin 100 mg Hard Capsules

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-6. Contents of the pack and additional information
+Contents of the pack and other information

-Epanutin contains the active ingredient phenytoin.
+Epanutin contains the active substance phenytoin.

 Phenytoin belongs to a group of medicines called antiepileptics, which are used to treat epilepsy.
-Specifically, Epanutin is indicated for the treatment of the following types of epilepsy: generalized tonic-clonic seizures (grand mal seizure), complex partial seizures, as well as for the treatment and prevention of seizures in neurosurgery.
+Specifically, Epanutin is indicated for the treatment of the following types of epilepsy: generalized tonic-clonic seizures (grand mal seizures), complex partial seizures, as well as for the treatment and prevention of seizures in neurosurgery.

 Do not take Epanutin